 9. Piazza della Repubblica

 Piazza della Repubblica is a large and lively square near Santa Maria Cathedral and Piazza del Duomo.
 Throughout history, it has been one of the most important places in Florence.
-In antiquity it was the seat of the Florentine Forum, in the Middle Ages of the central market and from the 16th century onwards. to 19th century Jewish ghetto.
+In ancient times it was the site of the Florentine Forum, in the Middle Ages of the central market and from the 16th to the 19th century of the Jewish ghetto.

 After the creation of the Kingdom and the unification of Italy in 1861, the Piazza della Repubblica was completely rebuilt.
 As a reminder of history, only the Column of Plenty remains, representing the meeting point of Roman roads in antiquity.